TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/22 - Song of Solomon/Song of Solomon 5/Song of Solomon 5.9.md

 ---

-What is thy beloved more than [another] beloved, O thou fairest among women?
-What is thy beloved more than [another] beloved, That thou dost so adjure us?
+How is your beloved better than another beloved, you fairest among women?
+How is your beloved better than another beloved, that you do so adjure us?
+Beloved